FOCUSING POLICY WORK FOR GREATEST IMPACT

 Effectiveness and Efficiency (E2)

 Effectiveness and Efficiency (E2) in country programmes is vital to global efforts to ensure that the available resources provide HIV and AIDS prevention, treatment, care and support to the largest possible number of people.
 For this to succeed every stakeholder must join in the undertaking; IAS and its partners are uniquely positioned to convene and mobilize HIV professionals.
-Working with countries and together with confirmed partners, including UNAIDS, the World Bank and the Global Fund, IAS will convene an international multi-stakeholder consultation on E2S, 19-20 April 2012 in Nairobi, Kenya.
+Working with countries and together with confirmed partners, including UNAIDS, the World Bank and the Global Fund, IAS convened an international multi-stakeholder consultation on E2S, 19-20 April 2012 in Nairobi, Kenya.

 Partnering with Membership